There is an aerial view of my qth below the text.

 One of my annoyances on the air:

 Apart from ON4WW Mark's excellent article on Operating Practices, I have another point - When an operator leaves a frequency, even if they have not had a response to their CQ, it would be good practice to announce that they are either QRT or QSY.
 Then anyone listening will know that they have gone.
-It is most annoying to listen to a caller who then dissapears without saying that they are leaving the frequency.
+One does not know if it was a change in propagation or if the frequency has become clear

-This is a fairly recent photo of me:
+This is an aerial photo of my qth:

 You must be logged in to file a report on this page